 Restaurants, cafes, libraries — any place where there's a high volume of people connecting to public Wi-Fi will be a hotspot for hacker activity.
 Hackers will use the lax security of a public Wi-Fi to inject spyware into a victim’s device and steal any important credentials.
 Connecting to a VPN server before you join the free Wi-Fi will keep you wrapped up in an encrypted bubble.
 Any criminals looking to work through the lax security of public Wi-Fi will find you impossible to read.

 Your Internet Service Provider will throttle most connections if they’re detected using any file-sharing software.
-The unfortunate reality is that most ISPs will always assume you’re pirating.
-With a VPN, however, your activity is hidden from everyone.
+The unfortunate reality is that ISPs might throttle your connections.
+With a VPN, however, they cannot apply throttling based on activities, as your activity will be hidden from everyone.
 Even if your ISP has planted a super cookie deep within your network, routing your traffic through a VPN will circumvent the tracking software.